RallyTechServices/defect-apps-2/defects-in-release-burnup-with-fixed-target/README.md

 Series:
   * Product Defects: At the end of every sprint (or today if the current sprint), count the number of defects that are NOT in a closed state.
+  *
+  * Fixed in Release:  At the end of every sprint (or today if the current sprint), count the number of defects that ARE in a closed state.

 ## Development Notes